 Stakeholders have expressed concern related to failure of the flexible ramping tests by a very small quantity.
 Stakeholders have experienced failing the flex ramp test by inconsequential amounts (i.e. 0.5 MW) and believe when the failure is extremely small they should still be able to participate in the EIM.
 The ISO agrees that the precision of the current tests is beyond what is necessary to ensure that leaning on flexibility is not occurring.

 The CAISO proposes that if the ramping capability for one of the four ramping test is within 1% off the total ramping test requirement that the EIM entity not have its EIM transfers limited.
 For example, assume the 45 minute ramp test requirement is 500MW up, if an EIM balancing authority area has ramp capability to increase output in 45 minutes by 495MW or more the EIM balancing authority area we pass the flexible ramping test even though it actual ramp capability may be less than the 500MW requirement.
+The requirement can be negative.
+For example, assume the requirement is to decrease output in 30 minutes by 400 MW.
+The EIM balancing authority area would pass the ramping test if downward ramping capability was 396 MW.
 The introduction of a 1% tolerance band for the flexible ramping test aligns with the 1% value that is used in the balancing test.

 This change can be implemented through the business practice manual process because it does not require tariff changes.
 The ISO plans to implement this enhancement by the end of the 2018 calendar year.